 Fixing a key that quit working just takes a few minutes.
 First, unplug the keyboard.
 This is critical so you don’t accidentally short out the keyboard and cause permanent damage.

-Pop the keycap off the switch.
 Insert the nozzle on the spray.
-Press down on the key stem and push the nozzle down into the stem.
+After removing the key cap from the mechanical switch, press down on the key stem and push the nozzle down into the stem.
 Give the can one or two squirts.
 Don’t squirt in more than two squirts.
 It doesn’t take much for the contact cleaner to do its job.

 Now just press the stem up and down and move it side to side for about a minute to distribute the contact cleaner.
 Flip the keyboard over and repeat, for another minute or so.
 Then set the keyboard back down and let it sit.
 Five minutes is probably more than you need, but be safe.

 Replace the keycap, plug the keyboard in, and you’ll probably find the switch works just fine again.